rawandrew/diagramming/mermaid_diagrams.md

     LS["Listing Service
     [Software System]
     Serves web pages displaying title \n listing to the end user"]

+    TS["Title Service
+    [Software System]
+    Provides an API to retrieve \n title information"]

+    RS["Review Service
+    [Software System]
+    Provides an API to retrieve \n and submit reviews"]

+    SS["Search Service
+    [Software System]
+    Provides an API to search \n for titles"]

-    User -- "Views titles, searches titles \n and reviews titles using" --> LS
+    User -- "Views titles, searches titles \n and reviews titles using" --> LS LS -- "Retrieves title information from" --> TS
+    LS -- "Retrieves from and submits reviews to" --> RS LS -- "Searches for titles using" --> SS
 ```